-32. Plaintiff Samuel D. Galizia is an individual currently residing in Los Angeles County, California.
-Mr. Galizia attended Make School from September 2017 to November 2019, and during that time he lived in San Francisco County, California.
-Mr. Galizia withdrew from Make School after one year because he was not provided with the educational services promised and/or the program was too expensive and not necessary for him to become gainfully employed.
-Mr. Galizia signed five ISAs with Make School-two dated August 30, 2017, one dated December 1, 2017, and two dated August 17, 2018.
+36. Plaintiff Phyllis Wong is an individual currently residing in Alameda County, California.
+Ms. Wong attended Make School for one year, beginning in August of 2017, and during that time she lived in San Francisco County, California.
+Ms. Wong withdrew from Make School after one year because she was not provided with the educational services promised and/or the program was too expensive and not necessary for her to become gainfully employed.
+Ms. Wong signed three ISAs with Make School-one dated August 22, 2017, and two dated August 18, 2018.